aiops/docs/docs/stage_verification/using_the_rest_api.md

 + `receiptId` is identifier of the received log batch.
 + `source` tells the way that this batch was sent (via REST API)

-## Tag and flush

 ### Tag

 The `Stage Verifier` uses tags to compare logs.
-A `tag` is any string that can identify a particular set of log records.
+`Tags` are any (key, value) paris of strings that can identify a particular set of log records.
 For example,

 + [Semantic versioning](https://semver.org/) (e.g., v1.0.0, v1.0.1)